wp-plugins/google-maps-easy/readme.txt

 = To install a plugin via FTP, you must =

 1. Download the Google Maps Easy plugin
-2. Unarchive plugin
+2. Unarchive plugin google-maps-easy.zip
-3. Copy the folder with plugin
+3. Copy the folder with google maps plugin
 4. Open the ftp \wp-content\plugins\
 5. Paste the plug-ins folder in the folder
 6. Go to admin panel => open item "Plugins" => activate Google Maps Easy plugin you need